Head of Careers: Mr Dawson

 Tools of the Trade to Help You

-This programme runs alongside Kudos, which is a careers matching and information programme which helps young people plan their future.
+Kudos - A careers matching and information programme which helps young people plan their future.
 This can be found at www.cascaid.co.uk.

 School Library – This is home to a variety of careers books and leaflets.
 Ask the librarian where you can find them.